Tuesday Debut – Presenting Claire Annette Noland!

-I am thrilled to introduce you to Janet Johnson and her debut picture book!
+I’m happy to introduce you to Claire Noland and her debut picture book, Evie’s Field Day!

-SUSANNA: Welcome, Janet!
-Thank you so much for joining us today!
-We are so excited to have you!!!
+SUSANNA: Welcome, Claire!
+We’re so thrilled to have you here with us today!
 Where did the idea for this book come from?

 SUSANNA: How long did it take you to write this book?